hyperboly/blog.hyperboly.net/content/posts/rants/state-of-mun-in-taiwan.md

 With so many MUNs, there obviously comes a problem.

 #### Stretching Out Your Audience
-This issue relates for both delegates and organizers.
+This issue relates to both delegates and organizers.
-For organizers, this means that you will only have one to two committees for your event, which is not good for trying to become big as an MUN.
+For organizers, this means that you will only have one to two committees for your event, which is not good for trying to become a big/popular MUN.
 For delegates, this means you will pay to go to MUNs that have very little recognition and very low quantity of people.
 We're not even talking about debate quality (of course, MUN debate quality has never been good).
 Good MUN debaters are rare, and with so many options for MUNs, you are stretching out where they will go.
 Some may stick with tradition and go to STMUN, or try a new one like Ming Dao.